 Unless you reside in a medical facility, you likely don’t require a MERV ranking higher than 13.
 In fact, many residential HVAC systems are specifically designed to operate with a filter with a MERV level under 13.
 Occasionally you will learn that good systems have been designed to work with a MERV level of 8 or 11.

 All filters with a MERV rating of 5 should get many daily annoyance, such as pollen, pet dander and dust.
 Some filters claim to be able to trap mold spores, but we suggest having a professional eliminate mold rather than trying to conceal the trouble with a filter.

 Usually the packaging shows how frequently your filter should be replaced.
 In our experience, the accordion-style filters hold up better, and are worth the additional cost.

 Filters are created from varying materials, with single-use fiberglass filters being the most common.
 Polyester and pleated filters trap more dirt but may decrease your system’s airflow.
 Then there are HEPA (high efficiency particulate air) filters.

 While you may be interested in using a HEPA filter, know that's like putting a MERV 16 filter in your heating and cooling equipment.
 It’s very unlikely your equipment was made to handle that amount of resistance.
-If you’re worried about indoor air quality in Cocoa, think over getting a HEPA-grade air filtration system.
+If you’re worried about indoor air quality.
 This equipment works alongside your comfort system.